PureHarmonyProject/app-cisuM-elppA/README.md

 # app-cisuM-elppA
-Official cisuM-elppA app for PureHarmony
+Official cisuM-elppA app for Oniro and AOSP